kajjidonisuneet/micro-blog/readme.md

 ## MicroBlog
 ![plot](_data/user_page-screenshot.png)

 Microblog a web app that allows posting of short messages.
-This web app is built to primarily to demonstrate the usage of python's flask framework.
+This web app is built to primarily to demonstrate the usage of flask framework.

 Deployed link - https://suneet-microblog.herokuapp.com/<br>
 Note - Few of features are not active on the heroku deployment.